 How To Build Credit

-If you want to build your credit from scratch, there are a few steps you can take to do so:
+If you want to build credit, there are a few steps you can take:

 - Pay bills on time.
-One of the best ways to build a good credit score is to make all payments in full and on time.
-This is because payment history is the most heavily weighted factor in your credit score.
-You can set up autopay so that you don’t forget any due dates — but make sure you have enough in your checking account to avoid overdraft fees.
+One of the best ways to build a good credit score is to pay all your bills in full and on time.
+Payment history is the most important factor in determining your credit score.
+You can set up automatic payments so that you don’t forget due dates — but make sure you have enough in your checking account to avoid overdraft fees.

 - Reduce your existing debt.
 Since your total debt accounts for a good chunk of your credit score, paying down existing debt is a quick way to boost your score.
 “To obtain a better score quickly, get your revolving credit card and loan balances below 30% of the credit limit,” Washington says.

 - Consider getting a secured credit card.
-These cards require you to pay a security deposit upfront, making them less risky for lenders and improving your approval odds.
+These cards require you to pay a security deposit upfront, making them less risky for lenders.
 Charging expenses to a secured credit card and then paying off the balance each month will help you develop a positive credit history.
-In the future, you can upgrade to a traditional credit card and get your deposit back.

 - Be an authorized user on someone else’s account.
-Instead of opening your own line of credit, consider asking someone you trust if they can add your name to one of their credit cards.
-You don’t need to use the card at all — as the primary cardholder continues to wield credit responsibly, their habits will help establish a positive credit history for you, too.
+Instead of opening your own line of credit, consider asking someone you trust to add your name to one of their credit cards.
+You don’t need to use the card at all.
+As the primary cardholder continues to wield credit responsibly, their habits will help establish a positive credit history for you, too.
 However, if they miss any payments, your credit will suffer as well — so tread carefully.

 - Request a rapid rescore.
 If you’ve recently improved your credit, Washington suggests getting your lender to perform a rapid rescore instead of waiting for the changes to show up on your credit report.
 “A lender can go through your credit and submit paperwork to the credit bureaus on your behalf, fixing any incorrect or outdated information on your credit report,” he says.
-Once your new credit score is ready, your mortgage application can include the higher score.
+Once your new, hopefully higher score is ready, it can be included in your mortgage application.

 Why you shouldn’t try to build credit at the last minute

-A good credit score doesn’t happen overnight.
+Good credit doesn’t happen overnight.
 Usually, it takes three to six months to establish a credit history at all — and many more to build excellent credit.

-Additionally, every time you apply for credit, the lender will review your credit report, which is recorded on your file as a “hard inquiry.”
-Hard inquiries cause your credit score to temporarily drop by several points, so it’s counterproductive to try to build credit quickly by opening different credit cards right before applying for a mortgage.
+Additionally, every time you apply for credit, the lender will review your credit report.
+This is recorded on your file as a “hard inquiry.”
+Hard inquiries cause your credit score to drop by several points temporarily, so it’s counterproductive to try to build credit quickly by opening different credit cards right before applying for a mortgage.

-Keep in mind that if anyone offers you an instant good credit score or a guaranteed credit repair for an upfront fee, it’s almost certainly a scam.
-Building credit may not be fast or particularly easy, but it’s something that you can do on your own for free.
+If anyone offers you an instant good credit score or guaranteed credit repair for an upfront fee, it’s almost certainly a scam.
+Building credit may not be fast or particularly easy, but it’s something that you can do yourself for free.

 FAQ: How To Buy a House With No Credit